 It’s simple really… this will happen because the child is still building vocabulary.
 She might not fully understand what you meant when you said it wasn’t okay to blow raspberries while eating.
 So she will try it again and try it with variations so she can figure out what is not okay and what isn’t okay.

 This leads us to the importance of you being consistent in your corrections.
 You need to consistently correct for behavior so your child has the best chance of learning what she can do and what she cannot do.

-Have patience for these moments of childishness–they happen quite often.
-You can do your best to prevent childish behavior, but you will still encounter childish behavior.
+Have patience for these moments of childish behavior–they happen quite often.
+You can do your best to prevent them, but you will still encounter childish behavior.
 Welcome to parenthood :)